cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Outcome**: Despite her initial resistance, the patient eventually began to imagine IPFs who could provide the sense of security she had never felt before.
 The therapy continued to focus on attachment-based methods to help her process her traumatic experiences and develop a stronger sense of self.

-### Patient: It doesn’t!
-[Patient continues with dismissing stance] Therapist: You evoke those limiting beliefs because you don’t want to feel.
-But these

-**Text Summary**:

-* Patient expresses dismissive attitude towards attachment and feelings of vulnerability and fear.
+**Patient expresses dismissive attitude towards attachment and feelings of vulnerability and fear.**
 * Therapist emphasizes the naturalness and healthiness of feeling vulnerable and needing connection.
 * Patient acknowledges her fear of connection due to past experiences of rejection and harm.
 * Therapist encourages patient to imagine ideal parents (IPF) who would provide a secure attachment free from fear and judgment.